Wavenumber-explicit analysis for the Helmholtz $h$-BEM: error estimates and iteration counts for the Dirichlet problem: Introduction

 Finally, in this paper we have only considered the $h$-BEM; a thorough $k$-explicit analysis of the $hp$-BEM for the exterior Dirichlet problem was conducted in \cite{LoMe:11} and \cite{Me:12}.
-In particular, this analysis proved that $k$-independent quasi-optimality can be obtained through a choice of $h$ and $p$ that keeps the total number of degrees of freedom proportional to $k^{d-1}$ \cite[Corollaries 3.18 and 3.19]{LoMe:11}. \ere
+In particular, this analysis, combined with the bound on $\normAinv_{\LtGt}$ for nontrapping obstacles from \cite[Theorem 1.13]{BaSpWu:16}, proves that $k$-independent quasi-optimality can be obtained for nontrapping obstacles through a choice of $h$ and $p$ that keeps the total number of degrees of freedom proportional to $k^{d-1}$ \cite[Corollaries 3.18 and 3.19]{LoMe:11}. \ere

 \bre[How sharp are the quasioptimality results?]
-As mentioned in the introduction, numerical experiments in \cite[\S5]{GrLoMeSp:15} show that for a wide variety of domains (including certain trapping domains) the $h$-BEM achieves quasioptimality, with constant independent of $k$, when $hk\sim 1$.
-The closest we can get to proving this is the result for strictly convex domains in Theorem \ref{thm:1} part (c), with the threshold being $hk^{4/3}\leq C$. \ere
+Numerical experiments in \cite[\S5]{GrLoMeSp:15} show that for a wide variety of obstacles (including certain mildly-trapping obstacles) the $h$-BEM is quasi-optimal with constant independent of $k$ (i.e.~\eqref{eq:qothm} holds), when $hk\sim 1$.
+The closest we can get to proving this is the result for strictly convex obstacles in Theorem \ref{thm:1} part (c), with the threshold being $hk^{4/3}\leq C$.
+The recent results of Baydoun and Marburg \cite{Ma:16, BaMa:17, Ma:17, BaMa:18}, however, give examples of cases where $hk\sim 1$ is not sufficient to keep the error bounded as $k\tendi$. \ere